Jan Olszewski: Post-Communist era: 1989–1991

-Prime Minister: 1991-1992
+Prime Minister: 1991–1992

 Foreign and domestic policy

 Following the oath of office, Olszewski's government faced difficulties on many fronts.
 Previously, Olszewski had placed deep criticism on Finance Minister Leszek Balcerowicz from the previous two administrations and his controversial Balcerowicz Plan, vigorously opposing the minister's shock therapy program.
 Removing Balcerowicz from the cabinet, Olszewski selected Karol Lutowski, a known critic of shock therapy, as his replacement.
 With unemployment rising to 11.4 percent and the nation's gross domestic product declining by ten percent over the course of one year, the Olszewski government faced pressure to amend the unpopular economic plan.
 Despite his professed monetarist beliefs, Olszewski pushed for a package of reforms to loosen credit, ease earlier anti-inflation policies, reintroduce price supports for a number of agricultural products, and release more subsidies to the state sector of the Polish economy.

 Included in his industrial interventionist policy, the premier also proposed the unification of the nation's economic ministries to coordinate ongoing privatizations, as well as for all industrial and trade policies.
 When put to a vote, however, the deeply fragmented Sejm rejected Olszewski's reform packages, due to objections that the proposals were overly domineering or were too weak.
 Over the course of his government, the Sejm proved to be a barrier to any strong reforms.
 Olszewski explained his views on economic reforms in an interview with Anthony Murawski in the summer of 1992, published in September 1992 in Multinational Monitor magazine (founded by Ralph Nader).
 In particular, the prime minister's plans to reverse the Balcerowicz Plan proved impossible due to his fragile minority government.
-Without majority support, Olszewski relied on the conditional support of Mazowiecki's Democratic Union and Bielecki's Liberal Democratic Congress, yet both men and their respective parties insisted on prioritizing economic reforms.
+Without majority support, Olszewski relied on the conditional support of Tadeusz Mazowiecki's Democratic Union and Jan Krzysztof Bielecki's Liberal Democratic Congress, yet both men and their respective parties insisted on prioritizing economic reforms.
 Within the government itself, the relationship between the seven parties composing the coalition was fragile at best, teetering on collapse by March 1992.
-Under pressure from the president to expand the coalition, Olszewski turned to the Democratic Union and the Confederation for an Independent Poland, though the Union insisted on a conservative budget before it could join the cabinet.
+Under pressure from the president to expand the coalition, Olszewski turned to the Democratic Union and the Confederation of Independent Poland, though the Union insisted on a conservative budget before it could join the cabinet.